krishnaragmr/Candidate-Assessment-Project/readme.md

 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)

+-That's it:
-That's it: launch the main URL   /
+    Go to Main URL /

 OR